 We also need to encourage reporting by players about concussion symptoms being experienced by their teammates (One of the things I stressed at the players meeting back in June 2012 before the season began was the need for a "buddy system.")
 My experience in Oklahoma gave me some reason to be cautiously optimistic that, by educating players and parents, and by enlisting the help of coaches, we can increase the number of athletes who are willing to self-report and use the buddy system.

-One of the players on the Oklahoma team we followed last fall appears in the documentary telling me that he had a friend on the line who seemed really "out of it" at practice one day.
+One of the players on the Oklahoma team we followed in the fall of 2012 appears in the documentary telling me that he had a friend on the line who seemed really "out of it" at practice one day.
 When he told the coach, his teammate "got really mad."
 But he was undeterred, because he "knew it was going to help [his teammate] in the long run."
 Another player told me that, "As far as the buddy system goes, I know that we need to keep each other's backs, like me and Matt have each other's backs as far as like, if I get a concussion or he had gotten a concussion, then you know, make sure he's OK.
 If he's out of it, you know, can't answer simple questions, go alert the coaches."